-Hays Woods is a large tract of undeveloped land in southeastern Pittsburgh.
+The 626-acre undeveloped site in southeastern Pittsburgh, historically serving industrial purposes including coal mining, was purchased by the Urban Redevelopment Authority in 2016 and will be transferred to the City for park development.
 While the land is not pristine, having historically served industrial uses including coal mining, it has a sense of wilderness in an otherwise urban area.
 Despite the environmental degradation typical of old mined lands, it features areas of significant tree canopy, significant flora and fauna, and even a pair of nesting bald eagles.
 A series of trails crisscross the property, indicating its popularity among outdoor recreation enthusiasts.
 Because of these unique qualities, the City has decided to seize the opportunity to establish Hays Woods as a city park that will expand its value to patrons for generations to come while preserving and restoring important natural ecosystems.

 - The Friends of Hays Woods group has compiled extensive resources including aerial video of the site, environmental assessments and historical documents, which can be found at https://friendsofhayswoods.org/